Tag: Cents of Self

 Considering Divorce?
 How a Financial Advisor Can Help

-If you’re considering divorce, you may want to take advantage of this time during COVID to do some research.
+Overall, the rate of divorces in America is falling, but it’s increasing among couples age 50 and over.
 The divorce process has many moving parts, and you’ll want to consider working with a team of professionals.

 An Estate Plan for Every Stage of a Woman’s Life

 Financial advisor Janet Petran provides a helpful overview of how a well-executed estate plan can support women as they transition through different life stages.

 Through a combination of divorce and widowhood, almost 90% of women end up managing their finances alone at some point in their lives.
 This hour-long educational webinar will provide several tips to help you face the future with confidence.

 College admissions trends are changing.
 Financial advisor Janet Petran provides an overview of some of the latest trends regarding test scores, essays, reference letters, and more in her recent blog.

 Financial advisor Maureen Wright looks at the two main purposes of a well-executed estate plan — protection and direction.
 This blog is the second installment of a three-part Cents of Self series about estate planning for women.